 Fat bikes: The ultimate for winter commuting and trail riding.
 With substantial tire clearance, they’re like a mountain bike with snowshoes.
 Built for 4 to 5-inch tires and 100mm+ rims, fat bikes are built for snowy, icy or mucky conditions.
 The tire size adds traction and allow you to roll at a very low tire pressure.
 Like performance mountain bikes, they have hydraulic disc brakes, front suspension and XC geometry.
 For extremely icy conditions, add studded tires and it’ll just be you and the snowplow out on the roads.

-Dress for winter riding
+How to Dress for winter biking

-Dressing for winter commuting takes care – layer too much, and you’ll overheat, wear too little and you’ll swear you’ll never be warm again.
+Dressing for winter bike commuting takes care – layer too much, and you’ll overheat, wear too little and you’ll swear you’ll never be warm again.
 But with the right gear and some willingness to experiment, the winter road is yours.

-- Layers are essential: a close fitting, breathable base layer under your jersey or shirt keeps your core warm without overheating.
+- Layers are essential: a close-fitting, breathable base layer under your jersey or shirt keeps your core warm without overheating.
 Opt for a breathable and moisture-wicking wool or synthetic piece.

 - A waterproof-breathable shell is ideal for wet and cold conditions.
 Ensure that the jacket you’re using is seam sealed with back vents or underarm zips.
 Ski shells or parkas work well in extreme cold, but be aware that road salt and winter muck may damage them.